slamora/brackets-wiki/File-System.md

 ## Status ##
 [Landed](https://github.com/adobe/brackets/pull/5797) in Brackets Sprint 34!

-## Introduction ##
+## Motivation ##

-The file system APIs in Brackets are a bit chaotic, and usage is inconsistent.
+The old file system APIs in Brackets were a bit chaotic, and usage was inconsistent.
 Here are just a few issues:

 * No centralized file system model.
 This makes it difficult to add file watchers, and update all file references in the app after operations like rename.
 * Inefficient.
 We constantly hit the disk to read timestamps, content, etc.